tcurry1914/Project1_QuadraticProblem/unit testing standards/README.md

-#Unit testing is for taking a small section of code such as a function or
-#method and applying tests to look for bugs.
+<h3>Unit testing is for taking a small section of code such as a function or method and applying tests to look for bugs.</h3>

-#This section will define our testing standards.
+<p>This section will define our testing standards.</p>